-Scanning electron microscopy (SEM) is a powerful analytical technique to perform analysis on a wide range of materials, at high magnifications, and to produce high resolution images.
+Scanning electron microscopy (SEM) or SEM analysis is a powerful analytical technique to perform analysis on a wide range of materials, at high magnifications, and to produce high resolution images.
 TWI’s extensively equipped electron microscopy suite allows many different types of sample to be analysed, giving resolution greatly exceeding that of conventional light microscopy.

 SEM relies on the detection of high energy electrons emitted from the surface of a sample after being exposed to a highly focused beam of electrons from an electron gun.
 This beam of electrons is focussed to a small spot on the sample surface, using the SEM objective lens.
 Variables like the accelerating voltage used, size of aperture employed and the distance between the sample and electron gun (working distance) can be optimised to achieve the best quality images.